sougata-github/next-play/README.md

 ## Create a tRPC client for Client Components

-he trpc/client.tsx is the entrypoint when consuming your tRPC API from client components.
+The trpc/client.tsx is the entrypoint when consuming your tRPC API from client components.
 In here, import the type definition of your tRPC router and create typesafe hooks using createTRPCReact.

 ## Create a tRPC caller for Server Components